FaizanHameed1/test-case/README.md

 To install use the command `./google-cloud-sdk/install.sh`

-If you want more details check the following link.
+If you want more details visit the following link.
 `https://cloud.google.com/sdk/docs/install`

-You can check installation documentation

 5) Make a bucket in gcp storage.
 You can do this after going inside your google cloud plateform account.
 Further you can make sub folder inside the bucket.
 My sub folder name will be "models".